Do you want to rank on page 1 of Google? Well today’s your lucky day because I am going to show you how step-by-step.

 Ready to get started?
 Let’s do it.

-Why you probably can’t rank on the first page of Google anytime soon
+Your efforts today will allow you to rank on the first page of Google soon

 I’m going to be straight with you: